 DENVER — A powerful windstorm slammed Colorado’s Front Range on Thursday, toppling power lines and semis, fanning wildfires, and leaving tens of thousands without electricity as gusts neared 100 mph.

-The storm knocked down power lines in several areas along the Front Range, cutting power to area residents and closing roads and highways.
+The storm also knocked down power lines in several areas along the Front Range, cutting power to area residents and closing roads and highways.

 More than 25,000 Xcel Energy customers — mainly along the foothills and northern Colorado — lost power as the company implemented enhanced powerline safety settings ahead of Thursday’s storm.